20 mins read

 Top 6 Construction Project Management Phases

-Now that you know a bit about the functions of construction management, let’s discuss the main phases of the process.
+Now that you know a bit about the functions and benefits of construction management, let’s discuss the main phases of the process.

 1) Initiation

 Also known as conception, this is phase 0 of a project and lays the foundations for everything that will come after.
-At this stage, the project is defined in terms of scope and objectives, stakeholders are identified, a preliminary budget is established, and the drawings and specifications are rendered in collaboration with engineers, consultants, and architects.
+At this stage, the project’s scope and objectives are defined, stakeholders are identified, a preliminary budget is established, and the drawings and construction specifications are rendered in collaboration with engineers, consultants, and architects.

 During this stage, owners, in collaboration with a multidisciplinary team, conduct two studies: the feasibility study and the business case.
 The feasibility study evaluates how doable a project is from a technical and operational perspective.
 This study highlights potential challenges such as regulatory requirements, budget considerations, site limitations, etc. In the best case, the feasibility study will show the owner that the project needs some adjustments, but it is good to proceed.
 In the worst case, it will tell them the whole thing is a no-go.